literarylab/jcls_domestic_space/README.md

 - DataForClassifier contains all the data needed for training, testing and validation
 - environment.yml and requirements.txt for setting up a virtual environment

-## Needed for data preparation (usable for own data)
+## Needed code for data preparation (usable for own data)
 - data_prepartion_chunking.py to chunk plain text into six-sentence chunks

-Here is the decision tree as a visualization of our annotation guidelines:
+## Decision tree as a visualization of our annotation guidelines:
 <img src="Annotation_Decision_Tree.png" alt="Annotation_Decision_Tree" style="width:500px;"/>